Data Tables for Lorentz and CPT Violation: I. Introduction

 Recent years have seen a renewed interest in experimental tests of Lorentz and CPT symmetry.
 Observable signals of Lorentz and CPT violation can be described in a model-independent way using effective field theory \cite{kp}.

 The general realistic effective field theory for Lorentz violation is called the Standard-Model Extension (SME) \cite{dcak,akgravity}.
 It includes the Standard Model coupled to General Relativity along with all possible operators for Lorentz violation.
-Both global \cite{dcak} and local \cite{akgravity} Lorentz violation are incorporated.
+Both local and global Lorentz violations are incorporated, along with diffeomorphism, translation, and gravitational-gauge violations \cite{kl21-1}.
 Since CPT violation in realistic field theories is accompanied by Lorentz violation \cite{owg}, the SME also describes general CPT violation.
-Reviews of the SME can be found in Refs.\ \cite{cptprocs,rb}.
+Reviews of the SME can be found in Refs.\ \cite{cptprocs,rb,jt,ar,qb}.

 Each Lorentz-violating term in the Lagrange density of the SME is constructed as the coordinate-independent product of a coefficient for Lorentz violation with a Lorentz-violating operator.
 The Lorentz-violating physics associated with any operator is therefore controlled by the corresponding coefficient, and so any experimental signal for Lorentz violation can be expressed in terms of one or more of these coefficients.
+The coefficients are typically assumed to produce perturbative effects on known physics in a set of concordant observer frames \cite{kl01}, but nonperturbative effects arising from large coefficients or in nonconcordant frames can also be considered \cite{klss24}.

 The Lorentz-violating operators in the SME are systematically classified according to their mass dimension, and operators of arbitrarily large dimension can appear.
 At any fixed dimension, the operators are finite in number and can in principle be enumerated.
 A limiting case of particular interest is the minimal SME, which can be viewed as the restriction of the SME to include only Lorentz-violating operators of mass dimension four or less.
 The corresponding coefficients for Lorentz violation are dimensionless or have positive mass dimension.